 Genetic Testing for Hereditary Cancer

-Most cancers occur by chance, however in some families, more cancers of the same kind, or related kinds, are seen when compared to the general population.
+Most cancers occur by chance.
+However in some families, more cancers of the same kind, or related kinds, are seen when compared to the general population.
 This is often called “familial” or “hereditary cancer”.
 Hereditary cancer occurs when an altered gene (in other words, a gene with a mutation) is passed down in the family from parent to child increasing the risk of developing cancer.

 Approximately 5% to 10% of all cancers develop because a person inherited a genetic mutation in a way that encourages the disease to grow.
 People with hereditary cancers are more likely to have relatives with the same type or a related type of cancer.
-In addition, they often develop cancer at an earlier than average age, and may also develop more than one cancer in their lifetime.
+In addition, they often develop cancer at an earlier age than average, and may also develop more than one cancer in their lifetime.